demonsters/prisma-mock/README.md

 ```

-## pathToSchema
+## datamodel
-Path to the schema file.
-If not provided, the schema is `prisma/schema.prisma`.
+The datamodel of the prisma client, value of `Prisma.dmmf.datamodel`.

 ## client
 `jest-mock-extended` instance used.
 If not provided, a new instance is created.